kenmoini/gcp-image-bakery/README.md

 - `gold_configure` - Will apply configuration to the booted Base Image VM which will be used to create the final Gold Image
 - `gold_destroy` - Safe to skip if you want to keep the Gold Image VM and associated VPC resources online
 - `vm_destroy` - Safe to skip if you want to keep the Bakery VM and associated VPC resources online - will fail if Gold Image VM resources aren't deleted first

+## TODO

+- Explore other options of providing authentication to the GCP modules